Mbed-TLS/mbedtls/docs/driver-only-builds.md

 above features are enabled.

-We do have plans to support each of these with `ecp.c` fully removed in the future, however no established timeline.
+We do have plans to support each of these with `ecp.c` fully removed in the future, however there is no established timeline.
 If you're interested, please let us know, so we can take it into consideration in our planning.

 ### Limitations regarding restartable / interruptible ECC operations